Structure

 Communicate between your extension's components.

 Messaging API makes communication between different parts of your extension easy.
-Add a file to your background messages directory, and Plasmo will handle all the rest.
+To make it simple and scalable, we're leveraging @webext-core/messaging library.

 Handling messages